redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-3.1/index.md

 #### Cluster configurations

-Now that we have several edge clusters (maybe?) running and (definitely) listed under the same label (one as the VM we're installing on, and one as the pre-installed bare metal we're adopting), let's look at managing those clusters as part of an overall hybrid cloud infrastructure.
+Now that we have several edge clusters (maybe?) running and (definitely) selectable under the same `student=#` label (one as the VM we're installing on, and one as the pre-installed bare metal we're adopting), let's look at managing those clusters as part of an overall hybrid cloud infrastructure.

+Normally, our selectors would be a bit more broad in order to manage a large group of clusters per region, use-case, or whatever's appropriate for what your customer is trying to accomplish.
+Today, we're just trying to make sure that everyone gets to see how ACM works on these edge clusters - so your selectors in the following exercises will be pretty narrowly scoped.

 We're going to address some common use-cases for basic management of our edge clusters, though our examples will be necessarily pretty simplified for the purposes of the lab.
 The limits of your ability to apply governance to your collections of clusters is limited only by your ability to test the changes [before deploying them to prod](https://twitter.com/stahnma/status/634849376343429120){:target="_blank"}.

 The basics of what we expect from our edge clusters before deploying our workloads in the lab today are:

-- Some users other than kubeadmin for managing workloads or troubleshooting
+- Some users other than kubeadmin for troubleshooting or administrative work in the field
   - It should be noted that, this being an edge cluster, it may not be necessary to tie this into a central identity management platform
 - RBAC for those users
-  - The users we're using should still have some basic best-practices
+  - Troubleshooting will require cluster-admin most of the time
+  - It might make sense to have some lower-privileged users configured as well
 - Trusted certificates for at least the router endpoints
   - It's just inconvenient to have to deal with HSTS errors on a technician's laptop
   - Normally we might use an internal CA and certificates we control, but we're going to use some publicly-trusted certificates for the sake of your laptops' CA trust bundles

 In the name of time, we're going to just apply some manifests to do this quickly.
-If both of your clusters are labelled appropriately with `student=#`, we can define a `PlacementRule` for ACM to select those cluster by their labels.
+If both of your clusters are labelled appropriately with `student=#`, we can define a `PlacementRule` for ACM to select those clusters by their labels.

 This `PlacementRule` is defined on the ACM hub, so let's use the web UI to import manifests.
 From the ACM hub interface click the ![Plus button](/assets/images/plus-button.png?style=small "Plus button") icon in the top right.